django-guardian/django-guardian/docs/develop/overview.md

 - tag the repo, and
 - create a prerelease version in GitHub Releases.

-## How do you make a full release?
+## How do I make a full release?

+!!! warning
     This workflow may only be triggered by project maintainers.

 To make a new full release you should perform the following steps: